wion/tWriter.tmbundle/README.md

 2. **View > Enable Soft Wrap**
 3. **View > Wrap Column > Use Window Frame**

-Finally, you may find that dragging the application's window to at least 80% of your screen width (e.g. 13-inch screen) is necessary to prevent too much horizontal scrolling off the right side of the window.
-Not sure why this off-screen scrolling happens when it should wrap to window frame, but it does.
-If you expand the application window to full screen, there is no horizontal scrolling, but the line lengths are then ridiculous.

-Combined with one of the tWriter themes, the above configuration is a pretty good approximation of the iA Writer aesthetic.
-Unfortunately, TextMate does not provide any means for controlling left and right margins inside the editing window.

 Likewise, the one [hidden setting](https://github.com/textmate/textmate/wiki/Hidden-Settings) to control line height, `fontAscentDelta`, does not seem to work for this author.
 Try it yourself and see if you have better luck...